Previous:

 Running this check, we find that only one address comes back — so Envoy’s DNS-based service discovery simply isn’t going to work.
 Envoy can’t round-robin among our three service instances if it never hears about two of them.

-What’s going on here is that Kubernetes puts each service into its DNS, but it doesn’t put each service endpoint into its DNS — and we need Envoy to know about the endpoints in order to load-balance.
-Thankfully, Kubernetes does know the service endpoints for each service, and Envoy knows how to query a REST service for discovery information.
-We can make this work with a simple Python shim that bridges from the Envoy “Service Discovery Service” (SDS) to the Kubernetes API.
+What's going on here is that Kubernetes puts each service into its DNS, but it doesn't put each service endpoint into its DNS — and we need Envoy to know about the endpoints to load balance.
+Thankfully, Kubernetes knows each service's service endpoints, and Envoy knows how to query a REST service for discovery information.
+So we can make this work with a simple Python shim that bridges the Envoy "Service Discovery Service" (SDS) to the Kubernetes API.

-(There’s also the Istio project, which is digging into a more full-featured solution here.
-Istio is still in its very early stages, though, so we’re going to stick with the simple way here.)
+There’s also the Istio project, which is digging into a more full-featured solution here.

 Python module to query the Kubernetes endpoints API, and reformats the results for Envoy.
 The most bizarre bit might be the token it reads at the start: Kubernetes is polite enough to install an authentication token on every container it starts, precisely so that this sort of thing is possible.